demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Scripts/GeneratePANWIoTDeviceTableQueryForServiceNow/README.md

-This script is to generate a single query or query list to query for ServiceNow
+Generates a single query or a query list to query in ServiceNow.

 ## Script Data
 ---